 This is easier said than done and throughout this course, we will offer insight into how to make the process smoother for you.

 Recognizing Bodily Cues

-Unhealthy expressions of anger tend to occur when we are acting mindlessly, with little awareness of our needs, feelings or thoughts.
-In fact, anger at times can feel like it comes out of nowhere and without warning.
-It can seem out of control when you feel your anger goes from 0-100 in the blink of an eye and without warning.
-Increasing your awareness and understanding of how anger expresses itself physically, the way you feel it in your body, can be a great place to start to control your experience of anger.
+Unhealthy expressions of anger tend to occur when we are acting mindlessly, with little awareness of our needs, feelings, or thoughts.
+Anger at times can feel like it comes out of nowhere and without warning.
+It can seem out of control when you feel your anger goes from 0-to 100 in the blink of an eye and without warning.
+Increasing your awareness and understanding of how anger expresses itself physically, and the way you feel it in your body can be a great place to start to control your experience of anger.
 Our bodies offer a wealth of information and wisdom, often making us aware that something is off or wrong before we are fully mentally aware.
 Here are some ways anger shows up physically in our bodies, just to name a few examples:

-We like how Sentis framed this discussion on how stress and anger affect the body in the moment:
+We like how Sentis framed this discussion on how stress and anger affect the body at the moment:

 Consider the following: